stephenballot/me/README.md

 I believe in the compounding awesomeness of continually fixing small things.
 I believe quality assurance is everyone’s responsibility and there are bugs to be fixed everywhere… all the time.

 I start with an assumption of positive intent for all involved.
 This has worked out well for me over my career.

+People who treat others unfairly are a trigger for me.
+Unfairness in general drives me nuts.

 I need you to know that sometimes we are in HIGH ALERT and things will get strange.
 There is an exception to many of my practices and principles and that is when we are in a HIGH ALERT situation.
 HIGH ALERT conditions usually involve existential threats to our company.
 During this time, my usual people, process, and product protocols are secondary to countering this threat.
 If it is not obvious, I will alert you that I am in this state along with my best guess of when we’ll be done.
 If I am constantly in this state, something is fundamentally wrong.